shinoka7/rcos-status-updates/fall_2018/week_06.md

 > Examples:
 > Bug fixes, Features added, Links to Issues, Links to Pull-Requests, Lightning Talks, Bonus Sessions

-	Added Component Template 'register.vue' and implemented some of the layout
+	Added Component 'register.vue' and implemented some of the layout Still everything is basic simple, bad UI, but added functionality so that I can start on the backend

 ## This Week's Plan